-When the weather warms up, it’s a great time to relax and enjoy your home and garden.
-But it’s also the time when insects and other critters are most active.
-Some of them may end up in your house as unwanted guests, but no worries!
-Here are some tips for getting rid of common household pests.
+Fall is the time when insects and other critters want to gain entry to your home.
+Some of them may succeed and end up in your house as unwanted guests, but no worries!
+Here are some tips for getting rid of these common household pests any time of year.

 First off, you’ve probably heard the expression “an ounce of prevention is worth a pound of cure.”
 This is true with bugs and rodents as well—it is much easier to keep pests away than to get rid of them once they’ve settled inside your home.